Digital scholarship: Intellectual property

-NEA Policy
+National Education Association policy

-The National Education Association (NEA), the largest professional educational association in the United States, updated its policy on digital learning in 2013.
+The National Education Association, the largest professional educational association in the United States, updated its policy on digital learning in 2013.
 The policy stresses that students need to develop "advanced critical thinking and information literacy skills and master new digital tools", as well as "the initiative to become self-directed learners while adapting to the ever-changing digital information landscape".
-The NEA also believes that digital learning creates an environment in which learning can be more individualized to meet the needs of each student.
-The NEA mandates that all public schools must do their best to acquire necessary modern technologies and constantly revise teaching plans to incorporate technology where viable to best prepare students for the 21st century.
-The NEA's digital learning policy also states that technology must be used in an adaptive manner as to not become a distraction and to remain a tool, as well as that technology should not become a replacement for instructors, merely a supplement.
+The National Education Association also believes that digital learning creates an environment in which learning can be more individualized to meet the needs of each student.
+It mandates that all public schools must do their best to acquire necessary modern technologies and constantly revise teaching plans to incorporate technology where viable to best prepare students for the 21st century.
+The National Education Association's digital learning policy also states that technology must be used in an adaptive manner as to not become a distraction and to remain a tool, as well as that technology should not become a replacement for instructors, merely a supplement.